conda-incubator/conda-store/docusaurus-docs/community/contribute/contribute-docs.md

 You can also create an isolated environment for development.
 :::

-Navigate to the  `/docusaurus-docs` directory, and run:
+From the root of the repository, navigate to the `/docusaurus-docs` directory, and run:

 ```bash
 npm install